Fall Prevention and Management

 How Nurses Can Help

 Nurses will most likely work with patients in hospitals, whether their patients are there because of a fall or not.
 Universal fall precautions will need to be implemented by nurses to mitigate the risks of falling.
-To learn these skills, and to make a larger impact, nurses can consider becoming a Family Nurse Practitioner to decrease the risk of patient falls, counsel patients who have a fear of falling, give care, and provide valuable advice when working with older patients.
+To learn these skills, and to make a larger impact, nurses can consider becoming Family Nurse Practitioners to decrease the risk of patient falls, counsel patients who have a fear of falling, give care, and provide valuable advice when working with older patients.